-Focuses on ways adults can help make mathematical concepts meaningful to preschool and kindergarten children rather than emphasizing counting and number recognition.
+This course focuses on ways adults can help make mathematical concepts meaningful to preschool and kindergarten children rather than emphasizing counting and number recognition.
+Students will explore and construct various games and activities for the early childhood classroom and home.
 Grades are P/NP.
-(L)
+(L,M)

-ECE 23-Cultural Diversity in ECE Classrooms (0.5 unit)
+ECE 23-Cultural Diversity in ECE Classrooms (0.5 unit) CSU